Design Collateral Basics

 Unique design collateral can do wonders for a business, the challenge is in finding what collateral works best for you and your brand.
 If you’re having trouble finding ways to incorporate design collateral, look at the buying process for your typical client.
 Every point of contact a consumer has with your company is an opportunity to dazzle them with design collateral – even if it’s something as simple as an e-newsletter or 10% off coupon code.
 This isn’t to say making great collateral is easy, each item you present to your customers must be created with tact, properly vetted, and revised.

 A lot of time and work goes into the design process, and Ashore is here to help.
 Easily upload and share proofs, gather feedback from both internal and external approvers, organize your versions and keep a complete audit log of activity for every project.
-Start your free 14 day trial of Ashore, and see how much easier the creative process can be.
+Sign up for free today, and see how much easier the creative process can be.